-A Finance Lender is defined as anyone that makes consumer or commercial loans.
+A California Finance Lender (CFL) is defined as anyone that makes consumer or commercial loans.
 A finance broker is defined as a person that negotiates or performs an act in connection with loans made by a finance lender.

 Section 22100 of the California Financial Code defines the license requirements which includes a minimum net worth of at least $25,000 and requires a minimum surety bond of $25,000.
 None of the principals of the company can have a criminal history and must have a history of regulatory compliance.

 1. Complete the application through the NMLS system and pay the applicable filing fee.